(Cet article en français Originally posted 2020-03-23. Updated several times until 2020-04-23)

 Potentially infected surfaces (door knobs, tables, etc.) can be cleaned with bleach, alcohol, hydrogen peroxide… it doesn’t take long to do some small cleaning and it can save lives.
 Just don’t drink those, they could disinfect you instead of the virus. 😛

-Ultra-Violet (UV) light is also a very powerful disinfectant.
+Ultra-Violet (UV) light is also a very powerful disinfectant, busses in China are reportedly disinfected with UV light.
 Sunlight is typically killing viruses very easily.
 However, be aware that plain glass generally blocks UV light, so if you want to disinfect anything by leaving it under the sun, don’t leave it behind a window, expose it to direct sunlight.

 !!!
 WARNING !!!
-UV lamps can cause irreversible eye damage as well as skin cancer.
+UV lamps can cause irreversible eye damage even after a few seconds as well as skin cancer.
 DO be careful if you buy any.

 Time is also a powerful weapon, as the virus dies out in the absence of a host.
 Although the exact timing for its survival is not 100% certain, especially as it mutates and spreads.
 Stay on the safe side.